There are a few ways to answer this question.

 If we are creating a commissioned Ketubah from you then, remember that, we interview every client in detail to understand their tastes; we show all clients 3 significantly different sketches that we create just for them so that they can choose their favorite; and if you are not satisfied with the final product, we will do everything we can to satisfy you.
 We obsess over making everyone we work with happy.
 We have not yet had an unhappy client!
 Finally remember that we have a full money back guarantee–that’s how confident we are you will love our work!

-We are an American company—but our team of graphic designers happen to be in Buenos Aires.
+We are an American company—but our team of Artists happen to be in Buenos Aires.
 If you’re in New York or Buenos Aires and would like to meet us, just let us know!
 You can stop by our office!

 Yes, of course.
 They are created from scratch for each client.
-We don’t re-use any parts of any commissioned Ketubot.
+We do not keep a ready to use stock of ANY Ketubot, so you can always mix and match the options for your perfect Ketuabh and we will make it just for you.
+And for our Commissioned Ketubot, we don’t re-use any parts of any commissioned Ketubot.
 Excluding the “re-usable” ones, of course.